cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

   1. Admin logs onto account.
   2. Admin can look at list of all accounts

+**Use Case:** Delete an account
+**Actor:** User
+**Description:** The user deletes their account and their characters are subsequently deleted.
+**Preconditions:** The user has an account and is currently logged into it.
+**Post-Conditions:** The account and any characters created by that account are deleted.
+**Main Flow:**
+1. User selects the “delete account” option
+2. The user is asked to confirm the account deletion
+3. Any characters connected to the account are deleted from the server
+4. The account and any related information is deleted from the server

+**Alternative Flow:**
+1. The user does not confirm the account deletion and no change is made.

 ## 7. User Stories
 As a D&D Player, I want to be able to see all the new options unlocked at each level for my character, so that I don't miss out on fun new game